uTensor/utensor-mnist-demo/README.md

 ### Generate embedded C++ code

 You can get the output node names from the IPython notebook.
-This will create a `models` and `constants` directory. `models` contains the embedded code interface for making inferences in your applications, and `constants` contains the *learned* weights associated with each stage in the neural net.
+This will create a `models` and optional `constants` directory. `models` contains the embedded code interface for making inferences in your applications, and `constants` contains the *learned* weights associated with each stage in the neural net.
+Note, constants will not be generated if `--transform-methods` includes the `inline` field as this will generate a model that fits in ROM.

 ```
 # from project root, run:
-utensor-cli tensorflow-models/mnist_model/deep_mlp.pb --output-nodes=y_pred
+utensor-cli tensorflow-models/mnist_model/deep_mlp.pb --output-nodes=y_pred --transform-methods=quantize,inline
 ```
 ### Prepare the mbed project
 This example builds a handwriting recognition application using Mbed and the generated model, but you can apply these concepts to your own projects and platforms.
 This example uses the **ST-Discovery-F413H** because it has a touch screen and SD card built in, but you could just as easily build the application using plug-in components.

-1. Copy the constants folder to your SD card, and insert SD card in board.
+1. (Optional) Copy the constants folder to your SD card, and insert SD card in board.
 1. Run `mbed deploy`, this fetches the necessary libraries like uTensor
 1. Build the mbed project:
   ```